carsenk/ApolloWalletNano/README.md

 Apollo wallet nano is open source cryptocurrency hardware wallet.
 This wallet running on Arduino nano.

+## WARNING
+- This wallet is a test phase.
+- The communication protocol is planned to be changed.
+-- No EEPROM changes.

 ## Feature
 - All open source (Hardware and Software)
 - Low cost ($5 -)